MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-windows.md

 ## What's Installed with R Client

 The Microsoft R Client setup installs the R base packages and a set of enhanced and proprietary R packages that support parallel processing, improved performance, and connectivity to data sources including SQL Server and Hadoop.
-The R libraries are installed under the R Client installation directory, @@`C:\Program Files\Microsoft\R Client\R_SERVER`.
+The R libraries are installed under the R Client installation directory, `C:\Program Files\Microsoft\R Client\R_SERVER`.
 Additionally, in this directory you will find documentation for the R base packages, sample data, and the R library.

 All of tools for the standard base R (RTerm, Rgui.exe, and RScript) are also included with Microsoft R Client under `<install-directory>\bin`.
 Documentation for these tools can be found in the setup folder: `<install-directory>\doc` and in `<install-directory>\doc\manual`.
 One easy way to open these files is to open `RGui`, click **Help**, and select one of the options.